gauniverseorg/ga-docs/docs/Core-Features/Corporate-Identity/Themes.md

 ---
 # Themes

 This is where you define the look and feel of the application.
-It is based on the front end framework Angular:

 | Property | Description |
 | --- | --- |